• Manzanita Beach is broad beach at the base of Neahkahnie Mountain

 • The sandy shore is a great spot to enjoy beachcombing, fat-biking, surfing, kite surfing, and horse riding

-Manzanita Beach, also known as Neahkahnie Beach, is located at the coastal town of Manzanita.
-The beach curves along the slope of Neahkahnie Mountain and extends to Nehalem Beach and the mouth of Nehalem River on the south.
-The northern part of the beach is sheltered by the 1,700-foot Neahkahnie Mountain - one of the highest on the Oregon Coast.
-The forested 300-foot Cape Falcon ridge is jutting out into the ocean and it is visible from the Manzanita shore on a clear day.
-Most of Neahkahnie Mountain and Cape Falcon are preserved in the most scenic coastal forest Oswald West State Park.
+The northern end is sheltered by the 1,700-foot Neahkahnie Mountain—one of the highest points on the Oregon Coast.
+Farther north, the forested 300-foot Cape Falcon ridge juts into the ocean and is visible from the beach on clear days.
+Both Neahkahnie Mountain and Cape Falcon are part of the scenic coastal forest of Oswald West State Park.

 Neahkahnie Mountain